 Keep in mind that if you receive benefits from both programs, the total amount cannot exceed 80% of your average wage before your injury.
 For instance, if you are already receiving ⅔ of your average weekly wage from your Workers’ Comp settlement, your SSD compensation rate will be adjusted to fill the gap – up to 80% of your previous salary.

 Equipped with information about your medical and financial situation, your attorney can help you chart a course forward.
-At Hoffman Law Firm, we’ll handle all communications with the South Carolina Workers’ Compensation Commission and Social Security Administration, ensuring that disability beneficiaries get the financial assistance they deserve.
+At Hoffman Law Firm, Attorney David Hoffman and our legal team handle all communications with the South Carolina Workers’ Compensation Commission and Social Security Administration, ensuring that disability beneficiaries get the financial assistance they deserve.